Liszt Sheet Music

 In 1832 Liszt attended a charity concert organised by Niccolo Paganini inspiring him to become a virtuoso of the piano in the same way that Paganini was on the violin.
 He also met with Chopin who’s poetic and romantic influence enhanced his music.

 A couple of relationships increased Liszt’s musical output.
-One with Countess Marie d’Agoult, who later left her husband and joined Liszt in Geneva when he was teaching at the Geneva Conservatory.
-They were happy for four years and had a daughter, Cosima and son, Daniel.
+One with Countess Marie d’Agoult, who later left her husband and joined Liszt in Geneva when he was teaching at the Geneva Conservatoire.
+They were happy for four years and had a daughter Cosima and son, Daniel.
 However, their relationship grew strained with the Countess returning to Paris and Liszt touring to help raise funds for a monument of Beethoven in Bonn which was lacking in funds.
 Liszt continued to tour for eight years and it is said that he appeared well over one thousand times during this period.
 He would spend holidays with the Countess and his children, however, their relationship finally came to an end in 1844.

 Liszt toured and gave many concerts often in aid of charity and humanitarium causes.
 Apparently he earned so much money that after 1857 all of his earnings went to charity!